The altar at 97 Jonker Street

 What we know, and what we don't

 An honest hedge.
 The altar roster and the two festival dates are documented in a Malaysian temple registry with photographs of the altars.
-The identification of Bai Ma Lao Shi with the Fuzhou-Min Bai Ma San Lang is an inference, not a confirmed fact: it rests on the shared "white horse" name, the Lui Chew's Min ancestry, and the absence of any competing identification in public sources.
+The identification of Bai Ma Lao Shi with the Fuzhou-Min Bai Ma San Lang is an inference, not a confirmed fact: it rests on the shared "white horse" name and the Lui Chew's Min ancestry.
 No public source explicitly maps the Melaka altar figure onto the mainland Bai Ma tradition.
-The way to settle it is to ask the clan-house custodian how the community tells the deity's story — whether it is the Min-Yue prince and his eel, or something else.
+When this page was first written, no competing identification existed in public sources either; that is no longer true — see the Tiang Dua temple above, which one Malaysian newspaper calls a Leizhou deity rather than a Fujianese one.
+Two custodians could now settle it, at 97 Jonker Street and at the village temple: does the community tell the story of the Min-Yue prince and his eel, or something else entirely?
 That is exactly the kind of first-hand record this project hopes to add.

 Sources for the altar roster, the festival dates and the Min Bai Ma tradition are on the Sources & disclaimer page.
 If you know this altar — or have heard the custodian tell the story — a correction or a contribution is exactly what would make this page better.